Merlin in comics: DC Comics

 In the pre-Crisis DC Comics universe, Merlin possessed a magical crystal ball which he allowed the Justice League of America to keep after they helped him to defeat a trio of evil sorcerers.
 This Merlin comes from the alternate world of Magic-Land, where scientific laws do not apply, but magic does.
-Merlin's crystal ball was used a short time later to communicate across dimensions with the Justice Society of America of Earth-Two.
+Soon afterward, Merlin's crystal ball was used to communicate across dimensions with the Justice Society of America of Earth-Two.
 Both teams of heroes coordinated their efforts to defeat a group of villains known as the "Crime Champions".

 In the Vertigo Comics miniseries The Names of Magic, Timothy Hunter encounters a version of Merlin trapped in an enchanted sleep in a cave in Cornwall.
-Merlin explains that Tim is his creation, a spiritual successor to the title of "the Merlin" (a living conduit of magic).
+Merlin explains that Tim is his creation, a spiritual successor to the title of the Merlin (a living conduit of magic).
 He created Tim with multiple contradictory origins to enhance his legend.
 Aspects of Merlin are trapped in a forest in France, under a hill in Wales, and on an island in an invisible house of glass.
-In the subsequent ongoing series Hunter: The Age of Magic, Merlin's spirit manifests through Tim's owl, Yoyo, and becomes the boy's teacher, until his body is slain by the Brotherhood of the Cold Flame and his spirit passes on.
+In the subsequent ongoing series Hunter: The Age of Magic, Merlin's spirit manifests through Tim's owl, Yoyo, and becomes the boy's teacher, until his body is killed by the Brotherhood of the Cold Flame and his spirit passes on.

 As of the Trials of Shazam maxiseries, the aspect of Merlin still free in the world now exhibits a visible demonic aspect and goes by his Welsh name Myrddin.
 He has also revealed the existence of several half-demon children sired and tutored by him.
 These descendants refer to themselves collectively as the "Council of Merlin".
 His favored daughter Sabina, a Creole witch, failed in her bid for the power of Shazam, which would have made her his anchor to Earth, and was killed after being drawn into a portal in a battle with Freddy Freeman.

 In The New 52, Merlin makes his debut in Demon Knights #1, again as the magician of King Arthur's court and is responsible for Etrigan and Jason Blood merging.
 Years later, he was killed by a daemonite-controlled disciple in the city of Alba Sarum.
 The Demon Knights bring Merlin's body to Avalon, resurrecting the magician, who then uses his mystical powers to help defeat the invading forces of Lucifer and the Questing Queen.
 In the present, Merlin is called Adam One and is the leader of Stormwatch.
 Merlin is later killed by aliens at the moment of creation, creating an alternate timeline where he never formed Stormwatch.